 I was invited to speak at a NERCOMP (Northeast Regional Computing Program) conference called “Emerging Digital Scholars: Undergraduates and Digital Humanities” on strategies Five College Digital Humanities uses to encourage student research and engagement with the digital humanities.

 A web app that lets you randomly check out books that have never before circulated within the Five College library system.
+Link.

 An introduction to and exploration of electronic literature and Internet art, comprising pop-up IRL and URL galleries, workshops, and a screening program.
+Link.

 A project I co-edited exploring new ways of teaching, writing, and thinking about video games and interactive narratives.
 My collaborators and I presented a poster at HASTAC 2015; I shared the essay “Strange Creatures Made of Memory,” on glitch aesthetics and new possibilities for play.
 Funded by the Association for Computers and the Humanities.
+Link.

 In collaboration with Jon Caris and Eric Poehler, a hybrid makerspace and workgroup exploring, historicizing, and critiquing creative robotics in the undergraduate classroom and the world at large.
 Funded by Five College Digital Humanities.
+Link.